BurdetteLamar/minitest_log/markdown/readme/sections/attributes/template.md

 ### Attributes

-Put attributes onto a section by calling ```MinitestLog#section``` with hash arguments.
+You can put attributes onto a section by calling ```section``` with hash arguments.

 Each name/value pair in the hash becomes an attribute in the log section header.

-The section name is always the first argument, but otherwise hashes can be anywhere among the arguments.
+The first argument is always the section name.
+Additional hash arguments become attributes.

 @[ruby](example.rb)

-The log:

 @[xml](log.xml)